mmankoji/Adventure-Works/README.md

 # Adventure Works Cycles

-# Executive Summary
-The aim of this analysis is to focus on Adventure Works Cycles, a Microsoft fictitious company that manufactures and sells bicycles in North America, Europe, and Asia.
-I will analyze the Production department from 2010 to 2014 to gain insights on several aspects including total quantity produced by year, quantity by production unit, orders by product, and production units with the highest and lowest production capacity.

 # Company Overview:
 * Adventure Works Cycles offers a wide range of bicycles, including mountain bikes, road bikes, hybrid bikes, and children's bikes.
 * They also provide bicycle accessories such as helmets, lights, locks, and bike racks.